-The purpose of the new company, CALCEM S.A., will be to build and operate an industrial plant in the area during different stages.

-of Condorcocha, province of Tarma, department of Junin, for the production of quicklime and calcium carbonate, with an initial capacity of 600 tons of quicklime per day.
+The purpose of the new company, CALCEM S.A., will be to build and operate an industrial plant in the area of Condorcocha, province of Tarma, department of Junín, for the production of quicklime and calcium carbonate, with an initial capacity of 600 tons of quicklime per day.
 The plant will begin operating in the first half of 2025.
 The investment in CALCEM will be covered with capital contributions from both partners and bank financing.